Callout to people in regional NSW

 If you can, please write to me at email@example.com saying you will participate inWayout_Blp by lending or donating an object that normally resides with you.
 Remember to include your residential address, and please email asap—for the first application closing 31 January 2022.
 Feel free to say why you like the project, and even say what you are thinking of lending.
 (But do not send your object yet—see more detail below.)

 What is a blp?
 A blp is a commonly found flat shape made up of an rectangle with a half-circle at each end, as shown in the Wayout plan above.
-The blp was named and used by artist Richard Artschwager in the 1960s as a generic indicator of ‘here’.
-See it explained further on You Tube.
+The blp was named and used by artist Richard Artschwager from the 1960s onwards as a generic indicator of ‘here’.
+See more on You Tube.

 WayOut_Blp is an artwork made by temporarily drawing the outline of an approximately 15m x 5m blp on the Wayout building floor, and locating many lent objects within that blp shape so that together they mark out the blp for the duration of the exhibition.
-In bringing objects from the surrounding geographical area, you are using them to act out the role attributed to the blp by artist Richard Artschwager, demonstrating a communal regard for ‘here’.
+In bringing objects from the surrounding geographical area, you are using them to act out the role attributed to the blp by artist Richard Artschwager, which is to demonstrate a communal regard for ‘here’.

 How big is the surrounding geographic area that objects should come from?
 The 'surrounding geographic area' is flexible, concentrating in Kandos but also spreading out into the regions as far as lenders live.

 What do we need to know about the object?
 When you deliver your obejct in 2023, we will ask you where the object last resided, your name, address and contact information, what you want to happen to the object afterwards, and to accept that while we will do everything reasonable to protect your object we cannot guarantee its safety absolutely.
 We will also ask to photograph you with your object (or the object alone if you prefer) and if you are happy with that, we will ask you to also agree to the photograph being kept and used as part of the bigger documentary record of the project.